SpongePowered/SpongeDocs/source/faq.rst

 5. As this new project is community-run, we may be able to push updates quicker than Mojang is able to and react to the needs of the community better.
 6. The API may be implemented on other server implementations, and we encourage it.

-What License Will Sponge Be Placed Under?
+What license will Sponge be placed under?
 -----------------------------------------

 MIT, without a Contributor License Agreement.
 A Contributor License Agreement is not necessary and it may be a turn off to contributors.
 For more information, please read :doc:`license`

-Why Not use Bukkit’s API?
+Why not use Bukkit’s API?
 -------------------------

 It contains GPL licensed code, which contributed to why we are in this